infrasonar/docs/docs/api/asset/query-alerts.md

 ### Description
 Query all _open_ alerts for a given asset.

-> Note: with the current API it is not possible to query for _closed_ alerts, except when you have an explicit alert key string.
+> With the current API it is not possible to query for _closed_ alerts, except when you have an explicit alert key string.

 ### Path parameters